19 Feb What’s the Most Powerful Tool in Learning and Change Projects That’s Most Often Neglected?

 Third, we want our thought-provoking questions to open their minds fully to their internal resources (feelings and thoughts) and external inputs (new ideas).
 In fact, the most powerful questions are those that stimulate awareness of internal resources and connect these with the new ideas you want your people to explore.

 In short, thought-provoking questions enable people to focus and reflect on their own context, which helps them to understand, appreciate and remember the value and power of the new (and possibly unfamiliar) ideas in your learning or change program.
+And this in turn activates behavior change.

 3. Original thinking